 We will have our existing activities and friends and will retain, merge, add to, or modify these as we develop our relationship together.
 While we have our existing lives, we will co-regulate to determine how to develop a new merged life.

 We will be happy reading together while snuggled up or walking arm in arm while radiating a happy coupled energy.
 We will enjoy a lazy morning stealing loving looks while reading the paper or getting out for a vigorous (or not so vigorous) ride, hike, or row.

 Random rhetorical rambling re relationships.
 Excessive evaluation eventually reveals reasonable relationship rejection reasons.
 I am convinced that a goodly number of you perusing this patently, painfully purple prose would make a supremely satisfactory partner for life.
 We just(!) have to take our courage in our hands, plunge ahead and make the best of the shared existence.

-I am a Dragon/Scorpio for those who care about these things.
+I am a Metal Dragon/Scorpio for those who care about these things.